 Scholarships, Fellowships, and Grants

 Institutional Scholarships

-Students who are first-time applicants to a master's-level program of study are eligible to apply for and be considered for institutional scholarships.
+Students who are first-time applicants to a master's-level program of study may be considered for institutional scholarships based on the TC scholarship application.
+Continuing students may also be considered for other institutional scholarships.